marcelgln/Vegas-volume-replicate/README.md

 The whole intention was to make it easier to keep the volume envelopes of multichannel audio synchronized.
 For this script to work, the related audio tracks must be grouped in a track group.
 Then select some event from which the envelope points must be replicated to the other tracks within the same group andthen run the script.

 ## Conditions
-A few conditions apply when running the script to determine the correct source.
+A few conditions must be met, when running the script to determine the correct source.
  - Only events on a single track may be selected
  - The track must be a member of a track group
 A dialog is shown in case of errors.